 The obvious option here is to ask party guests to attend in their favourite team’s kit, but if some of the children don’t own an official strip or shirt, give them the chance to create their own kits when they arrive.
 Provide plain white T-shirts and fabric markers that dry instantly and let them design their own football shirts, complete with personalised badge and their name - or that of their favourite player - written across the back.

 Football Party Decorations

 While we’re not going to suggest transforming your living room into a stadium, what we will say is that there are TONS of football party decorations that will turn your home or garden into the next best thing.
-First, set the table with fabulous football-themed cups, plates and napkins, as well as a football pitch tablecloth.
+First, set the table with fabulous football-themed cups, plates and napkins, as well as a grass table runner.
 Next, add some ‘wow’ factor with a personalised banner and plenty of balloons.
-This personalised football themed balloon set is guaranteed to impress the birthday boy or girl, and we love also this set that spells out ‘goal’.
+This personalised football themed balloon set is guaranteed to impress the birthday boy or girl.
 Alternatively, match plain balloons and tableware to the birthday boy or girl’s favourite team’s colours, and add some single football balloons here and there.